mrpejker/cardano-e2e-example/tutorial/preliminaries/the_example.rst

 --------------------------

 An easy solution can be implemented with Plutus scripts.
-The sender pays the desired value to a script in which specifies all the necessary information:
+The sender pays the desired value to a script, specifying all the necessary information:

 - Receiver's address ``RA``.
 - Sender's address ``SA``.